DANIEL DIETZ, ADVOCATE

 Patricia had the opportunity of being the first Advocate in the ASOSU Office of Advocacy.
 From the formation of the Office in 2000 until her retirement in 2016, Patricia worked with students to promote effective conflict resolution skills.
 She continues to take joy in witnessing the growth of the office, not only in the number of OSU students seeking advocacy services, but also in the quality of the Office's staff and interns working to benefit those students.

-Sarah Clampitt is a new intern in the Office.
-She is a junior pursuing a degree in Biology and a minor in Business.
+Sarah Clampitt is a peer advocate for the Office.
+She is a senior pursuing a degree in Biology and a minor in Business.
 She hopes to attend medical school after her studies at Oregon State, and eventually own her own practice.
-Outside of the office, she is the Co-President of the club Active Minds here on campus, a new employee at Disability Access Services, and a member of the Chi Omega sorority.
-Starting her first year here in the Office, Sarah hopes to be a friendly face while helping to improve the lives of students on campus.
+Outside of the office, she is the Co-President of the club Active Minds here on campus, an employee at Disability Access Services, and a member of the Chi Omega sorority.
+Sarah hopes to be a friendly face while helping to improve the lives of students on campus.